 - Acquired—occurs later in life

 CausesThe direct cause of nystagmus is instability in the motor system that controls the eyes.
+Sometimes it can be the result of poor vision and is called sensory nystagmus.
 In some cases, the cause of nystagmus is unknown.

 Risk FactorsFactors that may increase your chance of nystagmus include: